-Number of Spikes
+6.3 Shoes - Number of Spikes

-3. The sole and heel of the shoes and/or prosthetic(s) shall be so constructed as to provide for the use of up to 11 spikes.
-Any number of spikes up to 11 may be used.
-The number of spike positions shall not exceed 11.
+The sole of the shoes and/or prosthetic(s) (including the part beneath the athlete's heel) may be so constructed as to provide for the use of up to 11 spikes.
+Any number of spikes up to 11 may be used but the number of spike positions shall not exceed 11.

-Dimensions of Spikes
+6.4 Shoes - Dimensions of Spikes

-4. That part of each spike which projects from the sole or the heel shall not exceed 9mm except in the High Jump and Javelin Throw, where it shall not exceed 12mm.
+That part of each spike which projects from the sole or the heel shall not exceed 9mm except in the High Jump and Javelin Throw, where it shall not exceed 12mm.
 The spike must be so constructed that it will, at least for the half of its length closest to the tip, fit through a square sided 4mm gauge.
-If the track manufacturer or the stadium operator mandates a lesser minimum this shall be applied.
+If the track manufacturer or the stadium operator mandates a lesser minimum, or disallows the use of certain shape spikes, this shall be applied.

-Note: The surface must be suitable for accepting the spikes required by the rule.
+Note: The surface must be suitable for accepting the spikes permitted under this rule.